centria/databases/src/content/exercises.md

 * Grade 4: 74-80 exercises
 * Grade 5: 81-100 exercises

-Deadline for all the exercises is **14.8.2022 at 16.00**
+The course can have either weekly deadlines or a single deadline at the end, by which exercises have to be done.
+The deadlines are automatic and hard.
+The deadline is always at the end of the course.

 ## The exam

 The exam will be held in Centria's Itslearning platform.

+### Open university exam

-To access the exam, you have to register to the Open University course from [this page: https://koulutus.centria.fi/koulutukset/software-development/](https://koulutus.centria.fi/koulutukset/software-development/s).
+To access the exam, you have to register to the Open University course from this page: https://koulutus.centria.fi/koulutukset/software-development/.

-Those who want to get ECTS credits, must enroll in open university by 31.7.2022.
-The registrees will get the credentials in Centria’s Itslearning-environment on 5.8.
-The final exam in Itslearning must be finished by 14.8.
-The student’s performance will be evaluated by the teacher on 14.9. at latest.
+Those who want to get ECTS credits, must enroll in open university.
+The registrees will get the credentials in Centria’s Itslearning-environment.
+The final exam in Itslearning must be finished by deadline (set per course basis).